wilberquito/actors-nightmare/README.md

 To create a hello world project from scratch and get more details of the structure of a Scala project and learn some examples of the REPL please refer to [HOWTO_hello_world_scala_project.md](https://github.com/mateuvillaret/actorsnightmare/blob/main/HOWTO_hello_world_scala_project.md)

+To develop it using IntelliJ IDE (TO BE COMPLETED).